binhna/Auto-Analysis-NER-Tool/README.md

 # Auto-Analysis-NER-Tool
-This is a tool that heps researchers to analyze the errors of NER model automaticlly
+This is a tool that helps researchers to analyze the errors of NER model automaticlly